 The clear, clean lakes of Algonquin offer endless opportunities for swimming.
-All campgrounds and picnic areas have designed beach areas.
+All campgrounds and picnic areas have designated beach areas.

 Algonquin Provincial Park has as much to offer the visitor in the winter as during the summer.
 Highway 60 is ploughed and sanded all winter and many trails are available for the winter visitor.
 The Algonquin Visitor Centre is open on winter weekends and daily during the March break.
 A valid permit is required to use the park.
 Permits can be purchased at the East or West Gates or at the self-service station at the Mew Lake Campground.

 Cross-country Skiing - Algonquin has three trail networks for cross-country skiing.
 They offer trails of varying lengths and degrees of difficulty.